By David Joel Miller

 You may not feel comfortable expressing your anger.
 There may be others around you who try to pretend that they are not angry about things when deep down inside they are seething.
 Allow that anger to live inside you and no matter how much you try to hide it eventually it will seep out.

 Hiding anger and keeping it inside is sometimes called “Stuffing your anger.”
 Stuffed anger will make you physically ill.
-Those people who try to pretend they are not angry find their unacknowledged anger leaking out all over the place.
-One major way anger leaks is through passive-aggressive behavior.
+Those people who try to pretend they are not angry, find their unacknowledged anger leaking out all over the place.
+One major way anger leaks out is through passive-aggressive behavior.

 Hiding anger does not make it go away.
 Hidden anger will make you sick or poison your relationships.
 Expressing it in aggressive ways can destroy you and others.
 There are ways to avoid letting this anger build up and most of those ways are about seeing things differently before the anger takes hold and resolving conflict in positive ways.

 You can’t defuse hidden anger if you do not recognize it.
 Here is a list of some ways anger stays camouflaged and how hidden anger will leak out.
 These problems may have started with hidden anger but unrecognized and not dealt with these symptoms can develop into depression, anxiety or another mental illness.

 1. Foot dragging, lateness, and procrastination may be hidden anger.

 Once someone develops a resentment towards you, they may begin expressing that anger in passive ways.
 They say they will do something or stop doing something but the thing they promised just keeps slipping their mind.

 People can develop hidden anger and obstructive behavior even while believing they do mean to do the thing you ask.
 Passive aggressive behavior can be an unconscious behavior.